CryptoverseCC/robohash-token/README.md

 ## 4. Building social layer
 To build our website we will use an existing one `https://userfeeds.github.io/cryptopurr/`.
 I'm not going to explain how this website works under the hood in details, rather then I will focus on changes we need to make to support our robohashTokens.

-First let's clone cryptopurr to new directory:
+First let's clone cryptopurr to a new directory:

 `git clone git@github.com:Userfeeds/cryptopurr.git`